keesiemeijer/github-pages-code-reference/README.md

 cd /vagrant/www/wp-reference/
 ```

-And parse the code with the following command.
+Check if your settings are correct in the [reference.json](#code-reference-settings) file and parse the code with the following command.
 ```
 bash vvv-init.sh
 ```